 Get ready for the next generation of GPS.
 Thanks to strong demand and vigorous competition, GPS devices have become standard accessories in cars across the nation.
-But they're all looking a little less useful today now that the Dash Express (see ourhands-on video)is here, offering something none of them do: a permanent, always-on Internet connection that brings the information superhighway straight to your car.
+But they're all looking a little less useful today now that the Dash Express is here, offering something none of them do: a permanent, always-on Internet connection that brings the information superhighway straight to your car.
 Just as Web 2.0 was all about social networking, GPS 2.0 uses the same principle; by gathering and sharing real-time traffic data between all Dash Express units, it makes each one more useful than any GPS device that came before it.

 The Dash Difference